ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       always leaves us smiling with his favourite words "Happy Days!"
 Kev is a Formula 1 fanatic and  enjoys supporting the NY Yankees and Liverpool FC!
     image: /img/kevin-westfield.jpg
-  - name: Aubrey Oldham
-    jobtitle: Production Supervisor
-    interests:
-      - formula1
-      - hiking
-    image: /img/aubrey-oldham.jpg
-    bio: Aubrey is our recently promoted Production Supervisor who brings a valuable wealth of knowledge and experience to the team with his phenomenal 40 years in the electronics industry.
-His role covers supervising 15 cable assembly operators, overseeing quality inspection, and proactively looking for areas to improve efficiencies.
-When he isn't busy on production, Aubrey enjoys his sporting passion of Motorsport - in particular Rallying, and he also likes to attend charity events to support many worthwhile causes.
   - name: Sam Croston
     jobtitle: HR Support
     interests: